You might be wondering what rights you have as a birth mother. The short answer is: it depends on where you live.

-Lifetime Adoption works with birth mothers across the country, in every state, helping pregnant women make the loving choice to make an adoption plan for their child and find adoptive families for their babies.
-Because we work in every state, there are always questions about the adoption birth mother rights by state.
+Lifetime Adoption works with birth mothers across the country, in every state.
+Additionally, we help pregnant women as they make the loving choice to make an adoption plan for their child.
+During this process, we often get questions about adoption birth mother rights.

-As laws change all the time, a full state-by-state breakdown of adoption birth mother rights would likely be outdated almost instantly.
-Working since 1986 in domestic open adoption, we’ve learned a lot about adoptions in every state!
-In fact, this experience has made Lifetime Adoption experts in working with the various state requirements for things like open adoptions, private adoptions, and adoption home studies (which is the process of ensuring that adoptive parents are safe and ready to adopt).
+Because laws change all the time, a state-by-state breakdown of adoption birth mother rights would be outdated instantly.
+Lifetime has been working in domestic open adoption since 1986, and we’ve learned a lot about adoption!
+In fact, this experience has made Lifetime Adoption experts in working with the various state requirements.

-Similarly, we work with adoption attorneys in every state to ensure that adoption placement, custody of the child, and the requirements of an adoptive family becoming legal parents are all followed as required by law.
+Also, we work with adoption attorneys in every state to ensure that adoption placement Laws are followed.
+This includes, custody of the child and the requirements of an adoptive family becoming legal parents.

 When Lifetime began, open adoption was a new concept.
 Now, all these years later, we are proud that it is normal for an adoption to have ongoing contact.
 In fact, when you talk to prospective adoptive parents as well as Lifetime’s peer counselors, asking about what the open adoption relationship can be is a great way to learn more and help you decide what you want for your adoption.